-Rich, chewy, fudgy and deeply chocolatey, these easy to make homemade Chocolate Walnut Cookies make a wonderful treat for all chocolate and nut lovers!
+Rich, chewy, fudgy and deeply chocolatey, these easy to make fudgy Chocolate Walnut Cookies make a wonderful treat for all chocolate and nut lovers!

-These delicious dark chocolate walnut cookies are sure to satisfy your cravings for a dark chocolate treat.
-These cookies are not overly sweet and have a chewy texture with a fudgy interior.
-The crunchy walnuts add texture to these tender cookies.
+Made with cocoa, they are not overly sweet and have a chewy texture with a fudgy interior.
+The crunchy toasted walnuts add lots of texture and nutty flavor to these tender cookies.

 How to Make Chocolate Walnut Cookies

-This great recipe for fudgy chocolate cookies is easy to make and can be mixed with a hand mixer or by hand.
+This great recipe for cocoa walnut cookies is easy to make and can be mixed with a hand mixer or by hand.

 Here's an overview of the ingredients and steps for making them.
 You can see the ingredient amounts in the recipe card at the end of the post.